Your life can change in the blink of an eye.

 A winter storm is a combination of heavy snow, blowing snow, and/or dangerous wind chills and can be life-threatening.
 In North America, winter storms typically form when an air mass of cold, dry Canadian air moves south and interacts with a warm, moist air mass moving north from the Gulf of Mexico.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against winter storms.
+Use our lookup tools to determine your risk, prepare your family, check your home strength, learn about your building code, and identify ways to strengthen your home against winter storms.

 Each year, thousands of acres of wildland and many homes are destroyed by fires that can erupt at any time of the year.
 Wildfires spread quickly, igniting brush, trees, and homes.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against wildfires.
+Use our lookup tools to determine your risk, prepare your family, check your home strength, learn about your building code, and identify ways to strengthen your home against wildfires.

 A tsunami is a massive volume of moving seawater.
 The most frequent cause of a tsunami is the buckling of the seafloor caused by an underwater earthquake.
 According to NOAA, since the beginning of the 19th century, tsunamis have caused more than 700 deaths and approximately $2 billion in damage to U.S. coastal states and territories.

-See how to determine your risk, prepare your family, learn about your building code, and identify ways to strengthen your home against tornadoes.
+Use our lookup tools to determine your risk, prepare your family, check your home strength, learn about your building code, and identify ways to strengthen your home against tornadoes.

-Lightning is the most dangerous and frequently encountered weather hazard that most people experience each year.
-Lightning is caused by a discharge of atmospheric electricity from one cloud to another or from a cloud to the earth.
-Lightning can travel 90,000 miles per second and a lightning bolt can generate heat in excess of 50,000 degrees Fahrenheit—a temperature five times hotter than the surface of the sun.
+Lightning is one of the most dangerous and commonly encountered weather hazards that people experience each year.
+It occurs due to a discharge of atmospheric electricity, either between clouds or from a cloud to the ground.
+Lightning can travel at speeds of up to 90,000 miles per second, and a single lightning bolt can generate heat exceeding 50,000 degrees Fahrenheit—five times hotter than the surface of the sun.

 Hurricane season runs June 1 to November 30 every year.
 Hurricanes can bring severe winds, heavy rainfall, storm surge, coastal and inland flooding, rip currents, tornadoes, and even landslides.

-Hail can cause costly damage to your home, especially the roof, siding, and windows.
+Hail can be dangerous and cause costly damage to your home, especially the roof, siding, and windows.

-Learn to identify your risk, understand your options, and protect your home against hail.
+Learn how to stay safe in a hailstorm using the information on this page, identify your risk, understand your options, and protect your home against hail.

 Devastating floods occur throughout the U.S. every year.
 Ninety percent of all presidentially declared natural disasters involve flooding.